CharlieCastleWeb/M3-FlexLayout-Nivell2/README.md

 # Introduction

-Project created as a practice for the Front End Developer Bootcamp at [Barcelona Activa](https://www.barcelonactiva.cat/).
+Travel Blog main page project created as a practice for the Front End Developer Bootcamp at [Barcelona Activa](https://www.barcelonactiva.cat/).

 Coded a responsive design layout using HTML and CSS, with flexbox, media queries and Google Fonts.